chrisguttandin/standardized-audio-context/README.md

 [![dependencies](https://img.shields.io/david/chrisguttandin/standardized-audio-context.svg?style=flat-square)](https://www.npmjs.com/package/standardized-audio-context)
 [![version](https://img.shields.io/npm/v/standardized-audio-context.svg?style=flat-square)](https://www.npmjs.com/package/standardized-audio-context)

-This package provides a subset of the [Web Audio API](https://webaudio.github.io/web-audio-api) which works in a reliable and consistent way in every supported browser.
+This package provides a subset (although it's almost complete) of the [Web Audio API](https://webaudio.github.io/web-audio-api) which works in a reliable and consistent way in every supported browser.
 In contrast to other popular polyfills `standardized-audio-context` does not patch or modify anything on the global scope.
 In other words, it does not cause any side effects.
 It can therefore be used safely inside of libraries.
+It's what's known as a [ponyfill](https://github.com/sindresorhus/ponyfill).

-One of the goals of `standardized-audio-context` is to only polyfill missing functionality and to avoid rewriting built-in features whenever possible.
+One of the goals of `standardized-audio-context` is to only implement missing functionality and to avoid rewriting built-in features whenever possible.
 Please take a look at the paragraph about the [browser support](#browser-support) below for more information.